Quabena/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword - displays the number of lines that contain the pattern bin in the file /etc/passwd 16-whatsnext - display lines containing the pattern 'root' and 3 lines after them in the file /etc/passwd 17-hidethisword - displays all the lines in the file /etc/passwd that do not contain the patten 'bin'
+15-countthatword - displays the number of lines that contain the pattern bin in the file /etc/passwd 16-whatsnext - display lines containing the pattern 'root' and 3 lines after them in the file /etc/passwd 17-hidethisword - displays all the lines in the file /etc/passwd that do not contain the patten 'bin' 18-letteronly - displays all lines of the file /etc/ssh/sshd_config start with a letter, including capital letters.